New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

 - they were not satisfied with your response when they exercised their right to ask for the information you hold about them

 Businesses can also voluntarily disclose breaches of the Data Protection Act, for example where there is a data loss as a result of the loss or theft of a device containing information on identifiable individuals.

 5. We hear there are scams involving notification.
 How can we tell if the correspondence we have received is genuine?

 You hear right: there have been several lucrative scams involving bogus notification enforcement authorities demanding money in return for submitting applications to notify.
-The Office of the Information Commissioner is based at Wycliff House, Water Lane, Wilmslow, Cheshire SK9 5AF.
+The Information Commissioner's Office is based at Wycliff House, Water Lane, Wilmslow, Cheshire SK9 5AF.
 Take a look at their website (www.ico.org.uk) for the latest information on scams, or ring the data protection advice line (0303 123 1113, or textphone 01625 545 860) if you want to check out any official-looking documents.
 Or alternatively, ring your legal adviser and check, first, whether the demand is from a genuine source, and secondly, whether you should actually have notified anyway.

 6. Someone working for one of our sub-contractors now wants copies of all the information we have in which his name appears.
 Do we have to provide it?

 Probably not, but consider taking legal advice.
 In a case in this area, the Court of Appeal decided the fact that someone's name appears in a document does not in itself make it 'personal data'.
 It will only be 'personal data' where its inclusion in the document affects the named individual's privacy.
 In deciding whether the individual's privacy is affected, the judges said it is important to consider: